DeepCAD: A Deep Generative Network for Computer-Aided Design Models: Metrics for Shape Generation

 where $M=\frac{1}{2}(P_{\mathcal{S}}+P_{\mathcal{G}})$ and $D_{\text{KL}}$ is the standard KL-divergence. $P_{\mathcal{S}}$ and $P_{\mathcal{G}}$ are marginal distributions of points in the reference and generated sets, approximated by discretizing the space into $28^3$ voxel grids and assigning each point from the point cloud to one of them.

-We use the code provided by~\cite{pmlr-v80-achlioptas18a} for evaluating these metrics.
 Since our full test set is relatively large, we randomly sample a reference set of $1000$ shapes and generate $3000$ shapes using our method to compute the metric scores.
 To reduce the sampling bias, we repeat this evaluation process for three times and report the average scores.